ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 The oxygen that plants produce interacts with UV (UV-A, UV-B, and UV-C) rays in the atmosphere to create the ozone ($O_3$) layer, which shields us from radiation.

-Protists are organisms that are not bacteria, archea, fungi
+Protists are organisms that are not bacteria, archea, fungi, animals, or plants.

 ## Onto Plants